alphagov/publishing-api/doc/publishing-application-examples.md

-The Publishing API prescribes a draft-to-live workflow where the publishing application submits new draft content, this content may then be updated via the same endpoint and finally the content item can be published in a discreet endpoint request.
+The Publishing API prescribes a draft-to-live workflow where the publishing application submits new draft content, this content may then be updated via the same endpoint and finally can be published in a discrete endpoint request.

 ```
   Publishing Application                                 Publishing API

   [ Initial draft ] -----------------------------------> [ PUT /v2/content/:content_id ]
                                                                             |
-               Responds with updated content item including lock version    |
+               Responds with updated content including lock version         |
            <----------------------------------------------------------------